EARLIER WARS

 After the Battle of Gettysburg, July 1863, the bodies of two Confederate women, in uniform, were found.
 A Union flag bearer, also a woman in uniform, was killed on the hill near Picketts Charge.
 Another young woman named Frances Day was mortally wounded while serving as SGT Frank Mayne in the Western Theater.

-Army CPT Ella E Gibson, died during the Civil War but it is unknown as to exactly when.
+Army CPT Ella E Gibson, died after the Civil War but it wasn't known as to exactly when until now.
+Ella had been born on 8 May 1821 and died on 8 March 1901.
 She had been the Chaplain for the First Wisconsin Heavy Artillery Regiment.
 In 2001 she was posthumously promoted to the rank of captain by Congress.
+Special thanks to Chaplain Robert Stroud for supplying this information and photo.

 There have been many other women who have died while serving our country.
 At this point I have chosen to not list those who didn't die in an actual war zone.
 Other websites have their names available.
 The best site which lists most of the women who have died while serving regardless of where they were is The Women Who Gave Their Lives run by Barbara Wilson, CPT, USAF (Ret).